joverandout/advent-of-code-2021/README.md

 stack repl
 ```

+Sometimes the solutions are pretty shoddy - on day 5 I had a Pasanda cooking away and so didn't have time to implement the most efficient solution.
+The curry was delish though!

 ## Disclosure
 The code in this git repository is the copyright of Joe Moore and distribution or use is not allowed without explicit permission and without giving full credit